Skip to main content

 }

 Sync.
-Show a spinner, wait for the response, then redirect to the download_url or embed the edit_url.
-The call promotes to async automatically if it runs long.
+Show a spinner, wait for the response, redirect to the download_url or embed the edit_url.
+Promotes to async automatically if it runs long.

 Async + webhooks.
-Submit all jobs with async: true; a webhook fires your queue when each finishes.
-Your worker downloads and files them without holding any HTTP connections open.
+Your cron submits 500 async jobs; our webhook pings your queue when each finishes.
+Your worker downloads and files them.
+Doesn’t hold HTTP connections open.

 Sync.
-A short memo or single-sheet summary typically lands in 90 seconds to 3 minutes — fast enough for a human to wait with a spinner.
+A short memo or 1-sheet summary typically lands in 90s-3min — fast enough for a human to wait with a spinner.

-Sync each step, reuse run_id.
-Subsequent calls resume from saved state, so they’re cheaper — but each step is still a real agent turn (often 60 seconds or more), so don’t expect instant responses.
+Sync each step and reuse run_id.
+Subsequent calls are cheaper because the agent resumes from state — but each step is still a real agent run (often 60s+), so don’t expect “instant” turns.

 Async + webhooks.
 These jobs commonly take 10–25 minutes.
-Blocking from a browser doesn’t work at that scale, and polling for 20 minutes from a client is wasteful.
-Submit with async: true and webhook_url, then let Overten call you when it’s done.
+Blocking on them from a browser doesn’t work; polling for 20+ minutes from a client is wasteful.
+Submit with async: true + webhook_url, then do whatever else you want until we call you.